ovkhasch/procflow/readme.md

 #### **What is procflow?**
 Disclaimer: as of now procflow is not a production-ready framework.
-It was written as a very basic exercise, so it is missing proper error handling, conditions, parallel execution and other important features.
+It was written as a very basic exercise, so it is missing conditions, parallel execution and other important features.

 Procflow takes steps from a process definition (from a process YAML file) and executes them sequentially, using a provided input (from an input YAML file) as a data context.
 It is writing output of each step into the data context as well.
 Process steps can access and modify data context during execution.
 The final context state is written into an output file.

+Process steps are loaded lazily from a file during process execution (java rx), so there's no requirement to fit process definition into memory.
+This allows for a large number of steps.

 Procflow is intended to sequence lightweight actions as process steps.
 An important advantage is that actions can be implemented in any language, supported by polyglot [GraalVM](https://www.graalvm.org/).
 It is possible to mix actions implemented with multiple languages in a single process definition.
 Implementing new actions is as simple as adding drop-in code files.